-This law is intended to promote public confidence in the integrity of state government and to declare as public policy the idea that state employees should view their work as a public trust and not as a way to obtain private benefits.
+This law is intended to promote public confidence in the integrity of state government and to declare as public policy the idea that state employees should view their work as a public trust and not to obtain private benefits.

-If you have worked for the executive branch of state government within the past six months, you may be subject to the law's prohibitions.
+If you have worked for the executive branch of state government within the past year, you may be subject to the law's prohibitions.
 The law's applicability may be different if you hold elected office or are contemplating representation of another before a state agency.